View Richard Hubbert's Obituary on TheDay.com and share memories

 Uncasville - Richard E. Hubbert, 86, of Uncasville, died peacefully at home with his loving family by his side, Dec.
 4, 2019.

-Born in New London July 11, 1933, Richard was the beloved son, one of eleven children, of the late Patrick and Viola Mae (Carney) Hubbert.
-Following his studies at Chapman Technical High School in New London, Richard was determined to enlist in the U.S. Marine Corps and served honorably in the Korean War conflict.
+Born in New London July 11, 1933, Richard was the beloved son, one of 11 children, of the late Patrick and Viola Mae (Carney) Hubbert.
+Following his studies at Chapman Technical High School in New London, Richard was determined to enlist in the U.S. Marine Corps and served honorably in the Korean War.

 Most of all, Richard was a loving and caring family man.
 He delighted in the time he got to spend with his wife of 59 years, Jeannette (Bergeron), and all of their children and grandchildren.
 He loved to spend time outdoors playing golf.
 He was a devoted Boston Red Sox and New England Patriots fan.
 Richard spread his happiness to everyone who knew him; and he will always be remembered and dearly loved.